SolidStateLEDLighting/wifi_5.2/src/wifi/docs/wifi_flowcharts.md

 ![Wifi Flowchart Run](./drawings/wifi_flowchart_run.svg)
 ___
 ## wifi_run.cpp
-Here is our Event handing in the run task:
+Here is our Event handing in the run task.
+At this point, all event state data has been marshalled over to the _wifi task.
+We sequentially dispose of each event from our Queue and process as many events as are there (in a single entry).
+Typically, there will only be one event in this queue, but two are more are possible though highly unlikely.
 ![Wifi Flowchart Event Run](./drawings/wifi_flowchart_event_run.svg)
 ___
 ## wifi_events.cpp